Dona-2/workplace-communication-activity/README.md

         PRINT "Team Lead: Good morning team, let's review current system status."

         PRINT "SysAdmin: ALERT!
 The email server is NO since 2:00 AM."
         PRINT "Developer A: Understood.
-Let me GNPI the infra team for support."
+Let me NO the infra team for support."

         PRINT "QA Tester: There’s a GUB affecting the checkout button on mobile."
         PRINT "Developer B: I saw that too.
 Let's reproduce it in the OXNSADB environment first."